-Read more about Lindsey in conversation with WHRB below, and tune into her latest single, “Lose You Now Feat.
-Mako.”
-[Interview has been edited for conciseness and clarity]
+Read more about Lindsey in conversation with WHRB's Felicia Ho, and listen to her latest single, “Lose You Now”

 Lindsey Stirling: I think I've always loved dance, but I was never a dancer.
 I was made to choose when I was a kid: I wanted dance lessons, and I wanted to play the violin, but my parents couldn’t afford both.
 I had never danced at all until I started to try to pair it with the violin.
 I was starting to get into different kinds of music, and it just felt strange to be standing there while playing rock or electronic.
 I started to add movement, and then that turned into teaching myself how to pirouette, how far can I do a backbend.
 I was experimenting and realizing how much I could do while playing the violin.

 Dancing and playing violin must take lots of practice, so I was wondering how you make the most of your time.
 There’s only 24 hours in the day, but you have to work in both disciplines!